 The closest toilets and changing facilities are at the amenities building near the car park.
 So, if you to use the toilets or change into appropriate clothes for your kayaking experience, do so before trekking up to Paddle Lodge.

 When you head on to the water, you are likely to want to leave your ‘barang barang’ on land.
 There is a choice of two locker sizes at Paddle Lodge – small or large.
-It is $1 for the small locker and $2 for the larger locker.
-Make sure you have $1 coins available if you intend to use the lockers.
-If you don’t have $1 coins available, try approaching the Paddle Lodge counter for change.
+Make sure you have coins available if you intend to make use of the lockers.

 Novices can only rent sit-on-top kayaks.
 These kayaks are designed with scupper holes at the bottom that allows water to drain out and conversely, some water comes in too.
 This means that it can get a little bit wet in the kayak.